GPU Cloud Comparison Report: Neoclouds for AI Infrastructure

 Vultr was founded in 2014 as a general-purpose cloud provider, making it one of the more established players in this comparison.
 The company has expanded aggressively into GPU cloud, becoming an NVIDIA Cloud Partner with both NVIDIA and AMD GPU offerings.

-Vultr differentiates through global footprint: 32 data center locations worldwide, more than any neocloud.
+Vultr differentiates through global footprint: 33 data center locations worldwide (Milan added in May 2026), more than any neocloud.
 This enables low-latency inference deployments close to end users.
-The company is privately held with undisclosed revenue.
+The company raised a $333M Series A at a $3.5B valuation (December 2024, LuminArx and AMD Ventures) and added $329M in debt financing in mid-2025.

 Infrastructure